“If you close the door the night could last forever”

 I wonder what it would have been like if we knew each other as college freshmen, Blair said aloud- not exactly as a question that necessarily required an answer; not a genuine inquiry but rather wistful romanticism, meant to hang in the air as the opposite of a tragic missed opportunity– an adorable what if.
 I told her that we wouldn’t have known each other, her as a hopeful sorority pledge- sure of nothing but enjoyable experiences on the horizon for the next decade, a certainty she’d bet the house on- and me, in my black jeans and Misfits t-shirt; smoking clove cigarettes around the time I realized that life only gets a little bit worse with each passing year.
 Explaining to Blair that women exist and men are made; that women are gifted their value upfront, that as a college freshman she was living a lifestyle equivalent to that of a millionaire playboy at a beach resort- the world at her knees; only good vibes on the agenda.
 She wouldn’t be caught dead talking to a ghoul whose invite to the party must’ve gotten lost in the mail.

 So why cash out now?
 Finally clawed my way into what’s left- mostly empties and spilled beer.
 Vomit caked into the carpet, stinking of acid and sulfur.
-Why settle now that I can revel in the shit heap- the king of hell- aging women at my knees like the cover of Love Gun (1977).
+Why settle now that I can revel in the shit heap- the King of Hell- aging women at my knees like the cover of Love Gun (1977).
 My line on the graph infinitely heading toward the top- with another month at the gym; ten thousand Twitter followers; a million dollar bitcoin, I’ll get there eventually.
 Why should I settle- the God of thunder, taking what’s left and using every last bit- the Ed Gein of dating.
 You don’t cash your chips in ten minutes after learning to count cards, but how much blood needs to be spilled, Vlad?

 Revolt against the modern world or revel in its destruction?
 You feel owed this for every bit of shit you had to eat.
-For the disappointment you’ve suffered; for the promises broken; for the deliberate subterfuge in the form of memes embedded in a pop-culture that you still consider warm and nostalgic- you’re the institutionalized prisoner, the slave finding comfort in his chains, Patty Hearst with a machine gun.
-So far off course, buried under relentless waves, carried out to no where.
+For every disappointment you’ve suffered; for the promises broken; for the deliberate subterfuge in the form of memes embedded in a pop-culture that you still consider warm and nostalgic- you’re the institutionalized prisoner, the slave finding comfort in his chains, Patty Hearst with a machine gun.
+So far off course, buried under relentless waves, carried out to nowhere.
 You were wronged by a world encouraging exploration and experience, and now that you finally got your ticket punched and your hiking boots on, you’re not turning the ship around and heading home.
-Everyday is Halloween and you’re going as a coked up sorority girl- you’re going to push things until they explode.
+Everyday is Halloween and you’re going as a coked up sorority girl- Tyler Hadley with a hammer- you’re going to push things until they explode.
 You’re a fucking rock star, with your sideways cap and reasonably ageless face, and if they try to throw you out now, you’ll kill to party.
 This is what you wanted, and you’ll get what you deserve.
 Just be normal, okay?
 Welcome to fucking hell.

 Support KTP through my Amazon link